mgchandler/array-imaging-sidewalls/README.md

 A Matlab library based on the Python 3 `arim` language and the NDT Library.
 Implements more complex geometry for TFM and sensitivity images for a range of scatterers.

 There are three groups of functions provided, found in the following subdirectories:
-* engine
+* `engine` :
-All functions which are used to run the simulations and imaging steps.
+	* All functions which are used to run the simulations and imaging steps.
-* home
+* `home` :
-The `main` functions (i.e. run to produce TFM or Sensitivity images) for use on a personal Matlab installation.
+	* The `main` functions (i.e. run to produce TFM or Sensitivity images) for use on a personal Matlab installation.
 Developed with Matlab version r2020b.
-* bp
+* `bp` :
-The `main` functions for use on BluePebble.
+	* The `main` functions for use on BluePebble.
 Designed for Matlab version r2019a.

 There are two additional folders provided:
-* output
+* `output` :
-Default save location for files when `main` functions within the home folder are run.
+	* Default save location for files when `main` functions within the home folder are run.
-* support
+* `support` :
-Folder for miscellaneous other files which do not contribute to this program (i.e. Python testing, etc.).
+	* Folder for miscellaneous other files which do not contribute to this program (i.e. Python testing, etc.).

 To do:
 - [ ] Update TFM back and frontwall views to make sure they still work with new geometry structures.